 For a taste of what an Escapade panel feels like, check out the Escapade YouTube channel to view an Escapade panel filmed in 2016:

-So what’s on your minds, Escapade friends?
+So what’s on your minds?
 What do you want to talk about at this year’s Escapade?
 Which shows or showrunners have made you the most excited this year and why?
 Which have pissed you off and made you want to write all the fic and vid all the vids and create all the art to fix their ridiculous mistakes and terrible choices?
+Which meta discussions have taken over your brains or your social media feeds?
 Which fandoms are doing something new, saying something new, making something new?
 Which fandoms are toxic dumpster fires of wank that need some panel therapy or a panel cage match to fight it out?
 Still having Deep Fannish Thoughts about that fandom you’ve loved since 1985?
 Submit a panel and see who else might still be thinking about it, too!
-Now is the time to start making Escapade 2018 the con experience you want to have!
+Now is the time to start making Escapade 2019 the con experience you want to have!

 Check out the panel programming page on the Escapade website:

 Submit your panels (and toggle the tab to view topics already submitted):